JimmyL76/LittleGPU/README.md

 To begin, we start with threads as the fundamental units of computation.
 Each thread performs its part of the overall computation with its own input data and output results.
 Due to the parallel nature of these calculations, they can be organized into groups of threads, called warps, which run the same vector/SIMT instructions at once across each thread.

 To do these calculations, the warps need many Arithmetic Logic Units (ALUs) as well as multiple units to access key shared resources and memory, such as Load Store Units (LSUs), fetchers, decoders, and registers.
-These can then be organized and grouped into their own compute cores or Streaming Multiprocessors (SMs).
-To group together warps to run on each SM, one more layer called a block is added.
-Blocks are then assigned to compute cores/SMs to run in, creating a massively parallel compute organization hierarchy.
+These can then be organized and grouped into their own compute cores or multiprocessors.
+To group together warps to run on each core, one more layer called a block is added.
+Blocks are then assigned to cores to run in, creating a massively parallel compute organization hierarchy.

 To aid with this, vector registers are used, which hold multiple data elements for a group of parallel threads.
 In terms of memory hierarchy, the memory controller will handle requests from multiple cores to access global memory.
 This way, input data and output results can be sent through memory channels.